MicrosoftDocs/memdocs/memdocs/intune/user-help/check-compliance-on-your-device-android.md

 ---

 # Check compliance on your Android device
+Manually start a device check-in from the Company Portal to:

+* Update your device status
-Initiate a compliance check from Company Portal to regain access to your work or school resources or to update your device status.
-During a check-in, Company Portal confirms that the settings on your device meet your organization's policy requirements.
-Some organizations  may limit or restrict access to work or school resources until you check in and confirm that your device is compliant.
+* Regain access to your work or school resources

+During a check-in, Company Portal will confirm that the settings on your device meet your organization's policy requirements.
+Your organization can limit or restrict access to work or school resources until you check in.

+If you recently made changes to your device settings, you may need to manually check-in to register these changes with Company Portal.

 1. Open the Company Portal app for Android on your device.